 As we are interested to extract the store names of the Cards from fatwallet.com site, so we updated the contents of the file as shown below.

 import scrapy class StoreNameItem(scrapy.Item): name = scrapy.Field() # extract the names of Cards store

 After this, we have to write new spider under store_name/spiders/ directory of the project.
 Spider is python class which consists of the following mandatory attributes:

 - Starting url of spider for crawling (start_urls)

 And parse method which consist of regex for the extraction of desired items from the page response.
 Parse method is the important part of spider.

 We created spider “store_name.py” under store_name/spiders/ directory and added following python code for the extraction of store name from fatwallet.com site.
-The output of the spider is written in the file (StoreName.txt) which is shown in Figure 7.
+The output of the spider is written in the file (StoreName.txt).

 NOTE: The purpose of this tutorial is only the understanding of Scrapy Framework